m-voit/concepts-of-programming-languages/study-project/paper.md

 Pure functions are functions that have no side effects and no hidden inner state.
 This means, a function, given the same input, always produces the same output.
 To achieve this a pure function only uses its input and doesn't use or mutate internal state.
-JavaScript allows writing pure functions, but doesn't have special constructs to enforce side effect free programming.
+JavaScript allows writing pure functions, but doesn't have special constructs to enforce side effect free and pure functions.

 The same holds true for Go.
-Like in JavaScript, it's possible writing pure and side effect free functions in Go, but there are no special constructs to enforce this.
+Like in JavaScript, it's possible writing pure and side effect free functions in Go, but there are no special constructs to enforce these concepts.

 Therefore, pure functions are possible in both languages, but it's in the hand of the programmer writing them.
 <!-- Referential transparency -->